Guide to Writing a Compare and Contrast Essay

 If you want to read more about general essay structure and writing stages, check our comprehensive guide: How to Write an Essay.

-Method 1: Subject-based structure
+Method 1: Subject-based structure (Block Method)

 And then go laptops with their three consecutive paragraphs.
 This structure may have a substantial pitfall, though.
 When sticking to it, your main section will comprise six to seven paragraphs.
 Not every professor will allow students to have such an extensive body part, so consult your tutor first.

-Method 2: Point-based structure
+Method 2: Point-by-point structure (Alternating Method)

 Method 3: Compare-first structure